 Keeping the scope focused also helps.
 Most businesses do better when they start with one or two areas that will make the biggest difference, rather than trying to outsource everything at once.

-- If you start with one focused area like inbox and follow ups, you can often get a noticeable lift without needing a large monthly commitment.
+If you can batch tasks and send one clear list each week, outsourcing stays efficient.
+If you start with one focused area like inbox and follow ups, you can often feel a noticeable lift without needing a big monthly commitment.
+Steady monthly support also helps, because it avoids the stop start time that makes everything slower and more expensive.

 Why some companies are expensive, and why some are cheap